Urban-Analytics/RAMP-UA/README.md

     3. `msoas_risk.csv`
     4. `msoa_building_coordinates.json`
     - (these files are available for Devon and West Yorksire)
-3. finally you can run the OpenCL model using `python coding/main_model.py -p model_parameters/default.yml`.
+3. finally, you can run the OpenCL model using `python coding/main_model.py -p model_parameters/default.yml`.

 NOTE: the model now runs with only one parameter in input, check 'Main difference with RAMP-UA' below, so be aware of this (IE if you want to choose whether to run the OpenCL or not, you change the parameter directly in `model_parameters/default.yml`, not by command line);